 IFAM is committed to supporting regional Australia.
-There are international IFAM supported freight flights departing from regional locations across Australia, as well as IFAM supported domestic flights connecting to international IFAM supported freight flights – see IFAM flight schedule outbound for details.
+There are international IFAM supported freight flights departing from regional locations across Australia, as well as domestic flights connecting to international IFAM supported flights from major cities.

 What is grant assistance?

-If the scheduled IFAM supported flights do not meet an exporter’s needs, the exporter may discuss their options with their freight forwarder and consider applying for grant assistance through IFAM.
-Freight forwarders can apply for grant assistance on behalf of the exporter.
+If the scheduled IFAM supported flights do not meet an exporter’s needs, the exporter may discuss their options with their freight forwarder.
+Freight forwarders can apply for grant assistance through IFAM.